Irena Kaczmarska

 Part Time Laboratory Technician

-Qualifications: Good standing or previous experience in marine science and/or microbial biology.
-Experience in computer science and/or in microscopy and familiarity with basic descriptive statistics would be an asset.
+Qualifications: Good standing in relevant courses or previous experience in plant, marine science and/or microbial biology.
+Experience with microscopes, use of computers and familiarity with basic descriptive statistics would be an asset.

-Remuneration: Depending on qualifications but comparable to wages in similar positions on campus.
+Remuneration: Depends on qualifications but is comparable to wages in similar positions on campus.
 Benefits comparable to those of a grant-supported employee at Mount Allison University.

 To apply: Please contact Dr. I. Kaczmarska at: iehrman@mta.ca for specifics.